-Executive Director of Elementary Schools, Title I, and the Judy Center
+Executive Director of Elementary Schools, Title I, Early Childhood, the Judy Center, and Head Start

 Kelly M. Hall

-Executive Director of Elementary Education, Title I, and the Judy Center
+Executive Director of Elementary Schools and Title I,

 - There are 17 elementary schools that serve grades Pre-K to 5 and one public charter school that serves grades K-8.
 Direct support, oversight, guidance, and supervision are provided to each elementary school in the areas of Administration, Academics, and Accountability, as well as Parent and Community relations.